ckan/ckanext-scheming/README.md

 Its use is optional but highly recommended.

-### `dataset_fields` and `resource_fields` or `fields`
+### `dataset_fields` and `resource_fields`

-Fields are specified in the order you would like them to appear in the dataset, group or organization editing pages.
-Datasets have separate lists of dataset and resource fields.
+Fields are specified in the order you would like them to appear in the dataset and resource editing pages.
-Organizations and groups have a single fields list.

-Fields you exclude will not be shown to the end user, and will not be accepted when editing or updating this type of dataset, group or organization.
+Fields you exclude will not be shown to the end user, and will not be accepted when editing or updating this type of dataset.

 ### `field_name`